DropMAE: Learning Representations via Masked Autoencoders with Spatial-Attention Dropout for Temporal Matching Tasks: Related Works

-\textbf{Visual object tracking and segmentation.} Given an annotated bounding box in the first frame of a test video, visual object tracking (VOT) aims to accurately predict the target's bounding boxes in the following frames.
-Similarly, for visual object segmentation (VOS), \abc{given an annotated binary mask in the first frame,} VOS aims to predict dense target masks in the remaining frames.
-In the early development of VOT, correlation filter-based approaches \cite{dsnet,CCOT,meta_graph,ECO,new_frame_cf,BACF,KCF,CSRDCF,robust_cf,robust_cf_journal} are dominant trackers due to their favorable ability in \jimmy{modeling target appearance variation}.
-With the development of deep learning, deep Siamese networks \cite{SINT,SINT++} are introduced to VOT.
+Given an annotated bounding box in the first frame of a test video, video object tracking (VOT) aims to accurately predict the target's bounding boxes in the following frames.
+Similarly, for visual object segmentation (VOS), {given an annotated binary mask in the first frame,} VOS aims to predict dense target masks in the remaining frames.
+In the early development of VOT, correlation filter-based approaches \cite{meta_graph,new_frame_cf,BACF,KCF,robust_cf_journal} were dominant trackers due to their favorable ability in {modeling target appearance variation}.
+With the development of deep learning, deep Siamese networks \cite{SINT++} were introduced to VOT.
 The representative work SiamFC \cite{SiamFC} takes template and search images as input for target localization.
-Based on SiamFC, many improvements have been made, e.g., scale regression \cite{siamrpn,SiamRPN_plus,roam}, online template updating \cite{memtrack,dsiam,updatenet}, multi-level feature fusion \cite{CRPN}, loss design \cite{siamtri} and backbone design \cite{ostrack,simtrack,SiamRPN_plus,siamdw}.
+Based on SiamFC, many improvements have been made, e.g., scale regression \cite{siamrpn,SiamRPN_plus}, online template updating \cite{memtrack,updatenet}, multi-level feature fusion \cite{CRPN}, and backbone design \cite{ostrack,simtrack,SiamRPN_plus,siamdw}.
 For VOS, matching-based approaches, e.g., STM \cite{STM}, AOT \cite{AOT} and STCN \cite{STCN}, achieve promising results on existing VOS benchmarks.
 Recent improvements \cite{XMEM,SWEM} on online memory design further improve the previous SOTA results in VOS.
-Recent studies including SimTrack \cite{simtrack} and OSTrack \cite{ostrack} show that the ViT backbone \cite{ViT} with MAE pre-training \abc{on ImageNet} is effective for object tracking.
+Recent studies like SimTrack \cite{simtrack} and OSTrack \cite{ostrack} show that the ViT backbone \cite{ViT} with MAE pre-training {on ImageNet} is effective for object tracking.

 Despite the great success of ViT with MAE pre-training on tracking, this static ImageNet-based pre-training still lacks temporal correspondence learning.
 Moreover, the developments of VOT and VOS show that learning strong temporal matching ability is essential for video tracking tasks.
-To the best of our best knowledge, we are the first to investigate masked autoencoder self-supervised video pre-training for tracking tasks.
-Our proposed DropMAE can learn reliable temporal correspondences, which we demonstrate are effective for downstream tracking tasks.
+To the best of our best knowledge, we are the first to investigate masked autoencoder self-supervised video pre-training for \emph{tracking} tasks.
+Our DropMAE can provide robust pre-trained weights for tracker initialization, which has been demonstrated in existing trackers, e.g., HIPTrack \cite{hiptrack}, DiffusionTrack \cite{diffusiontrack}, TGTrack \cite{shi2025historical} and BofN \cite{BofN}.